15 Tips To Make Pumping Suck Less - Baby Chick

 Subscribe Search

-15 Practical Tips to Make Pumping Suck Less
+15 Tips To Make Pumping Suck Less

 Share

 Pumping is a routine but dreaded part of breastfeeding.
 Many breastfeeding moms must pump as a regular part of their breastfeeding routine.
-You may have to pump because your baby doesn’t latch well, but you still want to breastfeed or because you must go to work or otherwise be away from your baby.
-You also might pump because you prefer to bottle feed.
+You may have to pump because your baby doesn’t latch well, but you still want to breastfeed, or because you must go to work or otherwise be away from your baby.
+You also might pump because you prefer to bottle-feed.
 Whatever the reason, here are 15 practical pumping tips you can add to your routine to make things go more smoothly.

-1. Go Hands-free
+1. Go Hands-Free

 Girl with purple nursing and pumping bra on.